ONSdigital/application-profile/csv.md

 | E08000006 | Salford           | Metropolitan Districts | 42    | ... |
 | E92000001 | England           | Country                | 1337  | ... |
 | K04000001 | England and Wales | England and Wales      |       | ... |

+If you need further help on how to configure dimensions such as period, geography, age and sex.
+Here is a link to help. [^1]

 **Note:** Dimension columns must contain values for every row in the CSV file and not be blank (i.e. they must be dense)